cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

     return []abci.ValidatorUpdate{}
 }
 ```

 This is where you write the necessary code, preferably in the keeper.
-For instance with:
+For instance, with:

 ```go
 am.keeper.ForfeitExpiredGames(sdk.WrapSDKContext(ctx))
 ```

 Those among you with a well-placed paranoia must be asking whether you can ensure that the execution of this `EndBlock` does not become prohibitively expensive.
 After all, the number of games to potentially expire is unbounded, which is a recipe for disaster in the blockchain world.
 Is there a situation or an attack vector that would make this a possibility?
 And what can we do to prevent it?

 Fortunately, the timeout duration is fixed and the same for all games.
-This means that those `n` games that all expire in a given block have all been created or updated at roughly the same time.
-Or in effect, at roughly the same block height `h` give or take a margin of error `h-1` and `h+1`.
-These created and updated games are in limited number because, as per one of the chain consensus parameters, every block has a maximum size and a limited amount of transactions it can include.
-So if by any chance, all games in blocks `h-1`, `h` and `h+1` expire now, then the `EndBlock` function would have to expire 3 times as many games as a block can handle.
-This is the worst case scenario, and still sounds manageable.
+This means that the `n` games, that expire in a given block have all been created or updated at roughly the same time.
+Or in effect, at roughly the same block height `h`, give or take a margin of error `h-1` and `h+1`.
+These created and updated games are limited in number because, as per one of the chain consensus parameters, every block has a maximum size and a limited number of transactions it can include.
+If by any chance, all games in blocks `h-1`, `h`, and `h+1` expire now, then the `EndBlock` function would have to expire three times as many games as a block can handle.
+This is the worst-case scenario, but it still sounds manageable.

-Because of this, you should be careful about letting the game creator pick a timeout duration.
-That would open an avenue for a malicious actor to, for instance, stagger game creations over a large number of blocks, with decreasing timeouts, so that they all expire at the same time.
+You should be careful about letting the game creator pick a timeout duration.
+It could open an avenue for a malicious actor to, for instance, stagger game creations over a large number of blocks with decreasing timeouts so that they all expire at the same time.

 ## Gas costs

-The keeper also makes it easy for you to charge gas to the players as you see fit.
-This is a gas fee that comes on top of the configured standard fee for transactions on your chain.
+The keeper also makes it easy for you to charge the gas to the players as you see fit.
+This gas fee comes on top of the configured standard fee for transactions on your chain.
 Let's propose some ratios, which would have to be adjusted so it makes sense compared to the base transaction costs:

-* Create game: costs 10.
+* Create a game: costs 10.
 Conceptually, it should include the costs of closing a game.
 If that was not the case, the losing player would be incentivized to let the game hit its timeout.
-* Play move: costs 1.
-You could make it cost 0 when the player loses the game, in order to incentivize the player to conclude the game instead of letting it hit the time out.
+* Play move: costs one.
+You could make it cost zero when the player loses the game to incentivize the player to conclude the game instead of letting it hit the timeout.
-* Reject: costs 0 because you want to incentivize cleaning up the state.
+* Reject: costs zero, because you want to incentivize cleaning up the state.
 This transaction would still cost what your chain is configured to charge for basic transactions.

 So you define the cost: